NinaMikhelson/AI-Test-Docs/README.md

 The following is a description of the steps taken to write this application making maximal use of AI for application development as well as the implementation:
 - prompt cursor for a web application which parses date and amount from a check image
 - cursor provided a working Spring Boot API with an endpoint which accepts an image
-- the image processing was done using the open source OCR library [tesseract](https://github.com/tesseract-ocr/tesseract)
+- the image processing was done using the open source OCR library [Tesseract-OCR](https://github.com/tesseract-ocr/tesseract)
-- this is worth exploring int he future, but we decided to pivot to modern LLMs
+- this is worth exploring in the future, but we decided to pivot to modern LLMs
 - we asked the agent for other options and it implemented an Open AI API call
 - the agent provided instructions to test the API from the command line using curl
-- we asked for a swagger UI to make testing quicker and easier
+- we asked for a Swagger UI to make testing quicker and easier
 - tried a few check images (attached below) with non-trivial issues - all were successful!
 - AI was then used to write this document